linkerd/linkerd2/doc/proxy-metrics.md

 The Conduit proxy exposes metrics that describe the traffic flowing through the proxy.
-These metrics are exposed in Prometheus format on the proxy control port (4190 by default) at the `/metrics` path.
+These metrics are exposed in Prometheus format on the proxy control port (4191 by default) at the `/metrics` path.
 The following metrics will be
 exposed:

 ### `request_total`

 A counter of the number of requests the proxy has received.
+This is incremented when the request stream begins.

 ### `request_duration_ms`